History

 After my father’s year in South Korea ended, he was posted to Ft.
 Knox, Kentucky.
 Rather than interrupt another school year, I finished the school year in Ohio in May 1963 before moving to Kentucky.

-» Read more about: “Change is Normal: Part 2” by Timothy Trainer »
+» Read more about: “Change is Normal: Part 2” by Timothy Trainer, IP attorney and author »